 Five committees have been formed for the Baltic parliamentary cooperation:

-- Legal Affairs and Security Committee
+- Security and Defence Committee

 - Economics, Energy and Innovation Committee